ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The place and date of the birth

-• The relationship of the registrant and the requestor
+• The relationship between the registrant and the requestor

 • The purpose of the request

-All requests must be enclosed completed with a copy of a government-issued photo ID as well as a cheque or money order payment of $30.
+All requests must be enclosed with a copy of a government-issued photo I.D. and a cheque or money order payment of $30.
 Supporting documents may also be included (if relevant to the request).
-Applicants can submit all requests in person or via mail to
+Applicants can submit all requests in person or via mail to:

 Alaska Vital Records Office